"Vanity Faire Revisited"

 In spite of its defects, A KNIGHT’S TALE is entertaining.
 At times, the movie plays like a toned-down MONTY PYTHON AND THE HOLY GRAIL meets FIRST KNIGHT.
 One wonders if Mr. Helgeland was editing the movie and discovered it was too soft, and therefore added the rock music to give it a dimension it lacked, or perhaps, Mr. Helgeland was just trying to capture the eclectic spirit of Chaucer.
 Even with all its flaws, however, Mr. Helgeland has entertained the audience well with his tale of knights and Christian chivalry.

+Heath Ledger of THE PATRIOT stars in A KNIGHT’S TALE, where he plays a commoner named William who enters jousting tournament as a knight to help feed himself and his friends, even though posing as a knight without a noble lineage puts his life in jeopardy.
+William falls for the witty Jocelyn.
+Jocelyn has kept her virtue because she doesn’t want to be a medieval wife.
+The rotten Count Adhemar also has his eye set on Jocelyn and tries to defeat William’s plans to win the grand tournament and take Jocelyn’s for himself.
 A KNIGHT’S TALE is a warm, friendly, entertaining movie with lots of good things in it, including a great father-son relationship, a woman of virtue, bad behavior rebuked, and many positive references to God.
 However, the movie is flawed: it is too long; it tries in a very guarded way to push the envelope (even inserting a naturalistic nude scene); the jousting sequences are often too tame; and, the addition of rock music and modern dancing does not succeed.
 Even with all its flaws, however, A KNIGHT’S TALE entertains the audience with its tale of knights and Christian chivalry